 Confusion over Hamas leader’s murder

-According to Hamas’s original announcement, Haniyeh was killed by “airborne projectile.”
-Additionally, three missiles fired by drone from outside Iran were reported by Iranian media.
+According to Hamas’s original announcement, Haniyeh was killed by a “airborne projectile.”
+Additionally, three missiles fired by a drone from outside Iran were reported by Iranian media.

 The most recent information, however, points to Haniyeh’s death being the result of an explosive device that was surreptitiously brought into the guesthouse where he was lodging.